project-owner/Peppy.doc/Design.md

 * **Make acceptable acoustics**.
 It's difficult to create good sound system in such a small space as boombox.
 But some attempts could be made.
 To achieve that I tried to make speaker space insulated from the rest of the player.
 So speakers are placed in almost sealed space.
 There is just a small hole for connection wires.
 On the back side of that tube I placed the passive radiators.

-* Make the case easy to assemble.
-If you have any experience in woodworking you are probably familiar with many different wood joins.
-Joining
+* **Make the case easy to assemble**.
+If you have any experience in woodworking you are probably familiar with woodworking joinery.
+That's the whole science in its own.
+I decided to simplify the joints between wood components in my wooden case.
+For that I used the simplest type of joint - the joint by means of wooden pins.
+Even those pins could be avoided and pieces could be just glued to each other but that allowed me to assemble/disassemble the whole case before it was glued.
+The whole case consists of just seven pieces.

 * Make it transportable.
 Though it's
-* All parts of the case should be easily accessible to apply finish.

 [<<Previous](https://github.com/project-owner/Peppy.doc/wiki/Woodware) | [Next>>](https://github.com/project-owner/Peppy.doc/wiki/Sawing)